 This region re-reached its joint highest employee engagement scores at 65% in 2017, following a 3% decline in 2016.
 The region’s largest economies showed a resurgence: China (+2%); Japan (+2%) and India (+2%).

-Employee engagement is increasingly becoming recognised as an integral part of organisational culture.
-Currently employee engagement is at a global joint all-time high.
-Employees want to be recognised.
+Employee engagement is increasingly becoming recognized as an integral part of organizational culture.
+Currently, employee engagement is at a global joint all-time high.
+Employees want to be recognized.
 They want to feel valued.
-The better an organisation fosters a culture of employee engagement the greater the benefits.
+The better an organization fosters a culture of employee engagement the greater the benefits.

 Our references for further reading: